areding/6420-pymc/_sources/intro.md

 Right now I'm working on redoing the "Codes for Unit X" files from the [supporting material page](https://www2.isye.gatech.edu/isye6420/supporting.html).
 The remaining incomplete files are:

-### Unit 4

-- [ ] eBay example broke with the PyMC v4 update.
-Need to look at it again.

 ### Unit 5

-- [ ] Many redundant MATLAB MCMC examples.
+- Many redundant MATLAB MCMC examples.
 Not sure if we need to finish them.

 ### Unit 8

-- [ ] ratsinformative.odc model needs to be added to the rats notebook.
+- ratsinformative.odc model needs to be added to the rats notebook.

 ### Unit 9

-- [ ] haldsvss.odc needs to be added to the Hald notebook.
+- haldsvss.odc needs to be added to the Hald notebook.
-- [ ] gesell.odc is still incomplete.
+- gesell.odc is still incomplete.

 ### Unit 10

-- [ ] growth.odc
+- growth.odc
-- [ ] lister.odc
+- lister.odc
-- [ ] italywines123.odc is working but getting different coefficients than BUGS
+- italywines123.odc is working but getting different coefficients than BUGS
-- [ ] sunspots.odc AR model is working, but ARMA hasn't been added.
+- sunspots.odc AR model is working, but ARMA hasn't been added.
 PyMC team is working on adding ARMA this summer, so will revisit that later rather than manually coding it.

 ### Other things to do:

-- [ ] Fix markdown table sizes.
+- Fix markdown table sizes.

-- [ ] Add FAQs based on student questions.
+- Add FAQs.

-- [ ] Add solutions to the optional exercises.
+- Add solutions to the optional exercises.

-- [ ] Add more explanation/content related to MCMC algorithms
+- Add more explanation/content related to MCMC algorithms
-- [ ] add Unit 11, with next steps and links to further reading
+- add Unit 11, with next steps and links to further reading